Why Salt Lake City, UT is a Top 100 Best Place to Live

 For instance, you probably don’t know that in recent years the region has added 150 miles of light and commuter rail, reducing commute times, congestion and pollution.
 Or that the University of Utah spins off more businesses than any university in the nation – including MIT, Harvard and Stanford.
 Or, that the majority of public school students are minorities.
 Or that it has been named the “Gayest City in America” by Advocate magazine.

 Salt Lake City has amenities down, both natural and cultural.
 It also scored highly in our ranking for health care on the strength of the university’s health sciences center and other quality medical facilities and low average spending.

 Salt Lake City has slightly higher percentage of kids than the United States as a whole.
-Mayor Ralph Becker says this leads to a culture that makes the town a great place to raise a family.
+Former Mayor Ralph Becker says this leads to a culture that makes the town a great place to raise a family.

 “There’s an acceptance of families and kids here.
 People bring their young kids to movies and social events.
 Kids are just a part of our day-to-day social worlds,” he says.

 The 8 Best Things About Living in Salt Lake City